LiamFallon213/EldraziRemote/Eldrazi/Information/world seed.md

 Only one world seed is currently exposed, the world seed of Zendikar residing in [[The Eye of Ugin]], which served as the power source for the Hedron matrix.

 A mage who holds a World Seed has access to effectively infinite power.
-A mage with sufficient skill, holding a world seed, could brush off even pre mending pla
+A mage with sufficient skill, holding a world seed, could brush off even pre mending planes walkers as if they were insects.

+An example of the power of a world seed is the Roil on Zendikar.
+When the Eldrazi first came to Zendikar, the world seed was damaged and began to bleed out it's power.
+This resulted in far more free mana then normal, which expressed its self in the Roil, which is litterly the ley lines of Zendikar overflowing like a river after too much rain.
+All of this mana expenditure is still significantly less than one percent of the mana in Zendikars world seed.

+The amount of mana contained within a sing